unraid/docs/docs/unraid-os/manual/storage-management.md

-profile in use, i.e., you can remove a device from a 3+ device raid1 pool but you can't remove one from a 2 device raid1 pool (unless it's converted to a single profile first), also make sure the remaining devices have enpugh space for the current used pool space, or the removal will fail.
+profile in use, i.e., you can remove a device from a 3+ device raid1 pool but you can't remove one from a 2 device raid1 pool (unless it's converted to a single profile first), also make sure the remaining devices have enough space for the current used pool space, or the removal will fail.

 With the array running type on the console: